amaroteam/front-end-challenge/challenge-description.md

 ## Rules

 - The page can't be static.
-It needs some logic to show all products dinamically.
+It needs some logic to show all products dynamically.
 - All products from `products.json` must be shown.
 - You need to use some build tool (~~Grunt~~, Gulp, npm, Webpack, etc) to bundle your files.
 And ES2015+ features of course.
 And don't forget to add instructions on how to run the project.
 - Do not ask your friends to solve the challenge for you.
 You'll need to explain your choices in person.